 The results come from a CDC study of data for 1,222,000 American riders who went to hospital for treatment of non-fatal injuries from 2001 to 2008.

-Victorian Police have called for mandatory boots and gloves, but it has been rejected by the Victorian Motorcycle Council and other rider representative groups.
+Victorian Police have previously called for mandatory boots and gloves, but it has been rejected by the Victorian Motorcycle Council and other rider representative groups.

 VMC spokesman John Eacott says they support the use of all protective equipment, but not mandatory riding gear which would require complex certification like with helmets.